chrisdemars/blog-2022v2/src/pages/about.md

 title: 'About Me'
 description: 'Lorem ipsum dolor sit amet'
 updatedDate: 'August 08 2022'
-heroImage: '/placeholder-about.jpg'
+heroImage: '/headshot-color.png'
 ---

-Hey I'm hris, Developer Advocate & Web Accessibility Specialist.
+Hey I'm Chris, Developer Advocate & Web Accessibility Specialist.

 My passion for the Web and the technologies that accompany it are ever growing.
 I love to look at code and great design and figure out how it all works.
 The common goal I try to achieve is to create, develop, and improve Web sites/applications making them not only visually appealing, but also great in function and usability.
 Teaching, learning, and problem solving are also characteristics I enjoy taking on, especially when it involves the Web.
 I am motivated to produce excellent results and expand my knowledge for my passion along the way.